chroma-core/package-search/README.md

 - Ensure the package is publicly available and well-maintained
 - Verify the `native_identifier` matches the package name in the registry exactly
 - Confirm the GitHub repository exists and is accessible
-- Use the correct registry value: "npm", "pypi", "crates.io", "go", or "github_releases"
+- Use the correct registry value: "npm", "py_pi", "crates_io", "golang_proxy", or "github_releases"
 - Format the `tag_formats` array to match the actual GitHub release tags
 - Set `sentinel_timestamp` to a reasonable starting point for historical indexing
 - Use glob patterns in the `include` array (e.g., `"**/*.md"` instead of `".md"`)